-You’re already spending a significant portion of money on your dog’s food, accessories, and toys.
-Adding on your annual trips to the vet is one additional price that many people would prefer not to think about.
+You are already spending a significant portion of money on your dog’s food, accessories, and toys.
+Annual trips to the vet are additional expenses that many people would prefer not to think about.
 The truth is that owning a furry friend can be expensive because it includes many costs that first-time dog owners don’t initially consider.
-You can certainly save money on some items, but there are a few costs that you absolutely cannot skimp on.
+You can save money on certain items, but there are a few costs that you absolutely cannot skimp on.

 A basic vet visit might cost between $50 and $100.
 If your dog needs extra services like vaccinations or tests, you can expect to pay more.

 Don’t underestimate the importance of a dog’s annual wellness exam.
 Even if you don’t think there is anything wrong with your dog, skipping the trip to the vet could have some severe consequences in the future.
 Your four-legged friends need their wellness exams because the vets can check on your pet’s overall health and look for signs of diseases.
 More often than not, these wellness visits are vital for catching things like dental disease, heart problems, or even cancer while they are still in their early stages.

 How Much Does the Average Vet Visit for a Dog Cost?

 The price for your dog’s trip to the vet depends on the context in which they are visiting.
 For this article, let’s assume that you’re going to a wellness appointment without any serious health concerns or clinical signs in mind.

 Not including vaccinations, most wellness visits take place once or twice every year; each visit can cost between $50 and $100 per visit.

 Your vet will check your pup’s vital signs, including heart and respiratory auscultation, pulse quality, weight, and temperature, at these appointments.
 They also perform a full physical examination of your dog’s mouth, skin, coat, joints, abdomen, ears, legs, tail, and head.